SheriffAbdullah/simple-linear-regression-gradient-descent/README.md

 Question:

-    1. Generate 1000 Random Points.
+1. Generate 1000 random points (x,y)

-    2. Build a LR model from Scratch.
+2. Build a simple linear regression from scratch

-    3. Use Gradient Descent to find the best fit line, with least squares criterion.
+3. Use gradient descent to find the optimal slope and intercept value

+Till Step 3 - no use of sklearn.
+However numpy and pandas may be used as needed.

+4. Apply sklearn on the dataset and find the best fit slope and intercept.
+Compare the values obtained in step 3 and 4 and write your inference from that.

 Note:
     NO scikit-learn library